globalprivacycontrol/landing-page/content/faq.md

 control […] including when utilizing privacy-by-design products or services_"), while regulations in another jurisdiction may require explicit consent from the user to send a GPC signal.

+---StateCompliance
+title: How many states require compliance with GPC?

+---

+As of Jaunary 15, 2025, four states — California, Colorado, Connecticut, and New Jersey — have explicitly issued guidance stating that GPC must be interpreted as a legally binding opt-out request under their privacy laws.
+Additionally, another eight states’ privacy laws state that consumers are entitled to exercise opt-out rights through universal opt-out mechanisms.
+For more information, see the [Legal and Implementation Considerations Guide](/implementation)